Socializing Your Puppy or Adult Dog To Get Along With The World

 When your dog respects you, he relaxes and lets you make all such decisions about what's OK and what isn't.... about what's safe in the world and what isn't.

-Does your dog look to you to find out what's OK in the world and how he should respond to it?
+Do you want your dog look to to you first, to see what's OK in the world and how he should respond to it?

-If not, he needs respect training as well as socialization experiences.
+If so, he needs respect training as well as socialization experiences.